Documentation

 How Height Works

-With height specified (recommended for most cases)
+With height specified

 Simple Table creates a scrollable container at the specified height.
 The header remains fixed while the body scrolls.
 This is ideal when you have many rows and want to keep the table contained within a specific area of your layout.
+The table will always be the specified height, even if there are few rows.

-Without height (table overflows parent)
+Without height or maxHeight (table overflows parent)

 Height Configuration